Winery · Hummelstown, PA

 On Shetland Drive off Route 39, Hummelstown, PA

 Tasting flight: $12 for five samples plus a complimentary glass.
-The wines and ciders are handcrafted in small batches, so the lineup shifts with the season — confirm current availability at casselvineyards.com.
+On-site food is intentionally limited — bring your own picnic if you want a full spread.
+Wines and ciders are handcrafted in small batches, so the lineup shifts with the season; confirm current availability at casselvineyards.com.

 It is about two miles west on Route 39 — a five-minute drive from the main Hersheypark entrance.
 The vineyard is easy to reach without getting back onto the highway.